Sound, Awareness, and the Search for the Lost Chord

 In 2026, I performed a detailed audio analysis of my first three albums, as remastered in 2021: Life Tuning, PrimaSounds, and Gate Keeper.
 The acoustic analysis of all nineteen songs is available in a separate linked guide.

 Only the external-speaker versions of these albums have been analyzed to date.
 This was done using ChatGPT-5.5 in Extended Thinking mode.
-No AI was used to create the music; the spectral analysis was done by AI under my supervision.
+The spectral analysis was done by AI under my supervision.
 You can also hear these albums now for yourself on streaming services.

 AI examined the WAV files for duration, peak level, average RMS level, stereo behavior, frequency emphasis, dominant tone areas, and major intensity patterns.